nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

    * format the figures, then write around the figures

 ### December 8
-* Kriti worked on results + discussion of ISA
+* Kriti wrote results + discussion of ISA
-* Irina worked on methods for dataset retrieval, QIIME2 processing
+* Irina wrote methods for dataset retrieval, QIIME2 processing, part of taxonomic analysis
 * .... idk write what you did

 ### December 9
 * Amy worked on figure legends
 * Amy wrote draft abstract
 * Amy imported introduction and added
-* Irina worked on results + discussion for CMA
+* Irina wrote results + discussion for CMA
-* Irina worked on future directions
+* Irina wrote on future directions

 ### December 10
 * Everyone revised the manuscript